raito-io/raito-io.github.io/docs/guides/aws_sync_with_cloud.md

 $> raito run
 ```

-This will download all data objects, users, access controls (nameless bindings) and data usage information from BigQuery and GCP and upload it to Raito Cloud.
-It will also get the access controls created in Raito Cloud and push them as nameless bindings to BigQuery and GCP, but since you've started out with an empty instance, this is not relevant at this point.
+This will download all data objects, users, access controls and data usage information from AWS and upload it to Raito Cloud.
+It will also get the access controls created in Raito Cloud and push them back into AWS (as IAM role, IAM policy, S3 Access point or Permission set), but since you've started out with an empty instance, this is not relevant at this point.

 See [here](/docs/cli/intro) for more information about what happens exactly.